scgerkin/C964_Capstone/paper/paper.md

 Clicking on this form element will bring up a File Selector:
 ![File Selection](./assets/analyze-xray/1.png)

-During analysis, the original image will be displayed on screen.
-Once analysis is complete, a graph will display the indicated classification probabilities:
+During analysis, the original image will be displayed on-screen.
+Once the analysis is complete, a graph will display the indicated classification probabilities:
 ![Diagnostic Classification Results](./assets/analyze-xray/5.png)

 This portion of the web application functionality can be accessed at `//TODO: X-RAY_ANALYSIS_URL`.

 ## Adaptive Element
 The included scripts and code for the prediction model have been included.
 These items can be used to create a data pipeline for continual improvement and adaptation to new information.
 Additionally, the simplicity of use inherent with TensorFlow/Serving as a means of serving the model as a REST API allows for versioning the system.
-The container for the model need only be rebuilt with updated training weights for the model and phased into the existing server architecture.
+The container for the model only needs to be rebuilt with updated training weights for the model and phased into the existing server architecture.
 This allows a seamless transition of models that can be deployed or rolled back as new models are trained and evaluated.

 ## Outcome Accuracy
 //TODO provide functionalities that evaluate the accuracy of the information/outcomes given by the application.
 What are the parameters for valid output data and how will those be checked by the application?

 ## Security Measures
-It is a simple fact that any information that is not stored is not subject to breach of confidentiality via intrusion or compromise of data stores.
-To whit, and in compliance with HIPAA and to protect patient health information, the application is built to require as little information as possible and absolutely no information is persisted following communication.
+It is a simple fact that any information that is not stored is not subject to a breach of confidentiality via intrusion or compromise of data stores.
+To whit, and in compliance with HIPAA and to protect patient health information, the application is built to require as little information as possible, and absolutely no information is persisted following communication.
 As the only input that is necessary to feed into the model and receive a prediction is an X-ray image, it is the responsibility of the end-user to verify that these images do not contain any protected information.
 However, as a routine matter of course and to protect information from interception, the application communication channels are to be encrypted with modern TLS standards that include HTTPS protocols to maintain secure message passing.

 ## Product Health Monitoring
 The health of the servers can be monitored and automated using AWS CloudWatch logs.
-These logs can provide specific server metrics over 5 minute intervals including average CPU and RAM usage which can be used to validate the servers are not overloaded with too many network requests.
+These logs can provide specific server metrics over 5-minute intervals including average CPU and RAM usage which can be used to validate the servers are not overloaded with too many network requests.
 The architecture of the auto-scaling group is meant to be self-correcting and will automatically terminate unhealthy servers and replace them with new servers.

 With regards to the prediction accuracy, this will have to be monitored separately from the application.
 The application does not save any image, prediction, or any other information locally or externally.
-Evaluations should be performed routinely by feeding images with known classification labels to receive prediction on this data.
+Evaluations should be performed routinely by feeding images with known classification labels to receive predictions on this data.
 This can then be compared to the ground-truth of these images to evaluate the model on an ongoing basis.
 These images and labels can additionally be used in the future to provide ongoing training to the model.

 ## Dashboard
 //TODO include a user-friendly, functional dashboard that enables the query and display of the data,as well as other functionality described in this section.
 This could be stand-alone, Web-based, or a mobile application interface